Entropy Symmetrization and High-Order Accurate Entropy Stable Numerical Schemes for Relativistic MHD Equations: Entropy Conservative Schemes and Entropy Stable Schemes in One Dimension

 \subsubsection{High-order entropy stable schemes}

 The entropy stable scheme \eqref{1Dsemischeme} with $\widehat{ B }_{1,i+\frac12} = \dgal{B_1}_{i+\frac12} $ and numerical flux \eqref{ES1} is only first order accurate in space, due to the presence of ${\mathcal O}(\Delta x)$ jump $\jump{ {\bf W} }_{i+\frac12}$ in the dissipation term.
 Towards achieving higher-order entropy stable schemes, we should use high-order dissipation operators with more accurate estimate of jump at cell interface.
-In this paper, we consider two approaches to construct high-order dissipation operators: the ENO based appraoch \cite{fjordholm2012arbitrarily} and WENO based appraoch \cite{biswas2018low}.
+In this paper, we consider two approaches to construct high-order dissipation operators: the ENO based approach \cite{fjordholm2012arbitrarily} and WENO based approach \cite{biswas2018low}.